 Being a graduate student comes with its own particular set of trials; being intellectually rigorous, the expectations placed on a graduate student’s shoulders can be both mentally and emotionally draining.
 One noted effect common enough to be designated with its own title is the ‘Imposter Syndrome,’ or the inability to internalize one’s own successes.
 There is also a general increase in the prevalence of common mental health illnesses, like depression, in academia.

-Because of the strain that such an intense learning environment necessarily comes with, many of the professors and graduated Masters’ students I’ve spoken with have told me that one of the best ways to combat such mental fatigue is to treat your graduate program as more than just a continuation of your undergraduate school.
+Because of the strain that often accompanies such an intense learning environment necessarily, many of the professors and graduated Masters’ students I’ve spoken with have told me that one of the best ways to combat such mental fatigue is to treat your graduate program as more than just a continuation of your undergraduate school.
 The best way to get through your program is to treat it like a job.

 Get a Hobby

-Find something that you are serious about, something that you enjoy that energizes you and motivates you.
-For me, that hobby will most likely be singing once I start my program, or some other musical endeavor.
+Find something that you are serious about, something that you enjoy and that energizes and motivates you.
+For me, that hobby will most likely be singing once I start my program or some other musical endeavor.
 It relaxes me and makes me feel as though I am still working on something worthwhile.

 Either that or I might take up Kung Fu.